Particles or Streamlines

 To create particles:

-- Drag and drop a Vector Field (usually velocity) from the Results Tool Palette onto an entity in the View Window that you want to serve as a source seed, e.g., a face.
+- In the Results Tool Palette drag and drop a Vector Field (usually velocity) onto an entity in the View Window that you want to serve as a source seed, e.g., a face.

 - Double-click the entity in the Select dialog - note you can also select multiple source seeds.